Voted Best Personal Injury Law Firm By Georgia Lawyers

 At Wetherington Law Firm, we know how to navigate the complexities of these claims.
 Our team understands how to handle large insurance companies and negotiate settlements for clients injured on MARTA buses, private buses, and school buses.

-Here’s why hiring our bus accident lawyer in Atlanta makes a difference:
+Here’s why hiring our Atlanta bus accident attorney makes a difference:

 1. Local Knowledge of Atlanta’s Roads, Bus Routes, and Accident Hotspots